Jhsmit/cookiecutter-reproducible-analysis/README.md

 ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
 │
-├── hal                <- Folder with general use (global) scripts │
+├── archive            <- Folder with scripts of previous versions.
-├── data
-│   ├── external       <- Data from third party sources.
-│   ├── interim        <- Intermediate data that has been transformed.
-│   ├── processed      <- The final, canonical data sets for modeling.
-│   └── raw            <- The original, immutable data dump.
 │
+├── hal                <- Folder with general use (global) scripts.
+│
+├── data               <- Raw input data.
+│
 ├── docs               <- A default MkDocs project
 │
-├── models             <- Models, model predictions, or model summaries │
-├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                      followed by a description; `01_initial_data_expoloration` │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │
-├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+├── reports            <- Generated analysis as HTML, Markdown, PDF, LaTeX, etc.
-│   └── figures        <- Generated graphics and figures to be used in reporting │
+│
 ├── env                <- Files required for recreating the environment, eg │                         generated with `pip freeze > requirements.txt`